dills003/Behavioral-Cloning-Project3/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+With the center lane driving, the video also records impages from left and right cameras.
+I used these to fake a recovery, rather then driving off the road.

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process on my trouble areas in order to get more data points.
+Here is an image of my trouble area:

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had  number of data points.
 I then preprocessed this data by cropping and normalizing it.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10 as evidenced by asdfadsfasdf I used an adam optimizer so that manually training the learning rate wasn't necessary.

+**Takeaways**
+The biggest thing that I learned from this project is that the model and data must have a happy marriage to work well.
+You can have the greatest model in the world, but train it with terrible data and the results will be bad.
+The same goes for great data and a terrible model.
+This project made me think of something I always heard in construction, "Jack of all trades, but master of none."
+This is what I was trying to do with my first attempt, I was trying to make the car drive great at both tracks, but was only getting average results.
+But when I focused solely on the test track, good results were easy to realize.
+I hope autonomous cars of the future can great everywher e and not just average everywhere.